aparo/pyes/docs/guide/reference/setup/configuration.rst

 Settings
 ========

-The configuration format is `YAML <http://www.yaml.org/>`_,  here is an example of changing the address all network based modules will use to bind and publish to:
+The configuration format is `YAML <http://www.yaml.org/>`_.
+Here is an example of changing the address all network based modules will use to bind and publish to:

 .. code-block:: js